jfvilasPersonal/oberkorn/docs/scenarios.md

   3. Static resurces like images, styles and javascript is served from: /media, /css and /js respectively.
   4. Let's suppose there is an Azure B2C in place for protecting this applications.

-In order to build a protection layer based on JWTA we should deploy a JWTA authorizator like this one:
+In order to build a protection layer based on Oberkorn we should deploy an Oberkorn authorizator like this one:

 ```yaml
 apiVersion: jfvilas.at.outlook.com/v1